brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ With that being said, thanks for your attention!

-^ If there are any questions or if you want to tell me I'm wrong: feel free to come talk with me, after my colleague Sebestian is done.
+^ If there are any questions or if you want to tell me I'm wrong: feel free to come talk to me, I'm here the whole day and tomorrow.

 ---